jmservera/FagorEderlan/docs/_posts/2016-10-15-FagorEderlan.md

 **[LKS](http://www.lks.es)** is the SI that is helping Fagor Ederlan building the ML models to improve their manufacturing process.

-**[ETIC](http://www.embedded-technologies.org/en-us)** (Smart Cities Innovation Center) is a non-profit business service co-operative specialised in the development of products, services and applications within the context of Smart Cities.
+**[ETIC](http://www.embedded-technologies.org/en-us)** (Smart Cities Innovation Center) is a non-profit business service co-operative specialized in the development of products, services and applications within the context of Smart Cities.
 By virtue of a framework agreement, it operates as a Microsoft Innovation Center.
 Located in the Mondragón town as well, they are working along with LKS in this project, providing their knowledge in building IoT solutions in Azure with PowerBI and Machine Learning.